 More properties may be added later, as we receive customer feedback and refine the BIST architecture.

 For all the parameters below, default/suggested initial values are supplied in parentheses after the parameter definition, to enable RTL development to begin without being dependent on NocStudio updates to set the parameters with real values.

+For the initial implementation of BIST, if BIST is enabled, it is enabled on all routes in the NoC.
+We may add support for BIST on only some routes later.

+ILDC Parameters

+The link clock cross fifos need storage space for the BIST bit if BIST is enabled on the NoC.
+The parameter P_BIST_PRESENT (Boolean) should be set on both the read and write wrappers for this module.
+Also, if BIST is present, the parameter P_LINK_CLK_CROSS_FIFO_DATA_SIZE_LIST will need each entry to be 1 bit wider.

+Data Pipeline Stage Parameters

+NocStudio must add the Boolean parameter P_BIST_PRESENT to all instantiations of ns_noc_data_ppln modules.

 RSSB Parameters

 Because BIST will use the RSSB register space, RSSB will need some new parameters: